State of development at Evermade 2017

 As a WordPress agency our key technology is quite obvious: WordPress.
 HubSpot is definitely an emerging platform and we have made HubSpot integrations and HubSpot-only websites.
-For shops we use either WooCommerce or Shopify.
-In addition to that we have created a services with Laravel framework.
-We have used technologies like Ruby on Rails, ExpressionEngine and OpenCart and we are still supporting projects using these but not offering any new business for these tools.
+For shops, we use either WooCommerce or Shopify.
+In addition to that, we have created services with the Laravel framework.
+We have used technologies like Ruby on Rails, ExpressionEngine, and OpenCart and we are still supporting projects using these but not offering any new business for these tools.

 We store our code on BitBucket and manage scrum projects with Pivotal Tracker.
 For client communication we use Basecamp.
-It might not be the best tool out there and I think they messed it up on the version three.
-But it’s still handy for messaging with clients and saving conversations in one centralised place.
+It might not be the best tool out there and I think they messed it up on version three.
+But it’s still handy for messaging with clients and saving conversations in one centralized place.
 We keep passwords safe with 1Password.
-In the beginning of the year we reviewed other alternatives like LastPass and Dashlane but decided to continue with 1Password.
+At the beginning of the year, we reviewed other alternatives like LastPass and Dashlane but decided to continue with 1Password.
 It has clearly the best team capabilities.

-We are heavily utilising Docker on our dev environment.
+We are heavily utilizing Docker in our dev environment.
 Docker is basically the only tool we install and all tools are run as a container.
 Say if we would like to run npm, instead of running:

-This completely eliminates a need to install tools and in that way we make sure that we are all using same versions of tools.
+This completely eliminates a need to install tools and in that way, we make sure that we are all using the same versions of tools.
 To save our keyboards we have created a wrapper for those complex Docker commands.
 This all saves tons of time.

-Each project is shipped with Docker stack.
+Each project is shipped with a Docker stack.
 We are using NGINX + PHP7-FPM + MariaDB.